Zode/KCC/docs/docs/getting-started.md

 After making your kinematic character, you need to make a script that implements the [IkinematicCharacterController](/api/KCC.IKinematicCharacter.html) interface and assign the script to the controller’s `Controller` property (this can be simply done by just assigning it on the script’s OnEnable, check the [KCCExample repository](https://github.com/Zode/KCCExample).

 > [!TIP]
-> This method of assigning interfaces means you can hotswap what script is controlling the controller, which may be useful in case you need to swap a character between AI control and Player control.
+> This method of assigning interfaces means you can hotswap which script is controlling the controller, which may be useful in case you need to swap a character between AI control and Player control.

 This interface will provide you with the necessary callbacks to alter the behavior during runtime.
 **The controller MUST have an uniform scale of 1**, if you wish to to resize the character please update the relevant properties in the `KinematicCharacterController`.